umccr/ica-ica-lazy/README.md

 Note the following output:
 * Your GPG ID (the long hexadecimal string)
 * The word 'ultimate' preceding your name and email address:
-  * If you do NOT see the word utilmate, you will need to update the 'trust' level of your gpg key.
+  * If you do NOT see the word ultimate, you will need to update the 'trust' level of your gpg key.

 ### Installing and initialising pass